How to Play Poker for Beginners

 - Avoid the high stakes tables: Though it can be tempting to start playing high-money games, the fact is that you’ll often find more experienced players there.
 To keep yourself playing with those who are near your skill level, you’ll want to stick to the tables that don’t require you to put down as much money for the buy-in.
 It’s also financially wise to stick to lower-limit tables, as you won’t have to blow your poker budget in one game.

 The best way you can improve at poker is to play it.
-Located in Lemoore, California, the Tachi Palace Hotel and Casino offers multiple poker tables where you can play the game in a fun, laid-back environment.
+Located in Lemoore, California, the Tachi Palace Casino Resort offers multiple poker tables where you can play the game in a fun, laid-back environment.
 On top of the poker games, you can stay in our luxury hotel and take advantage of the spa and many restaurants located on the casino grounds.

 Reserve a room at our hotel today to start planning a trip full of poker playing, live shows and relaxation.